 \section{Model Construction}

-This section outlines the proposed maintenance strategy and the evaluation framework.
-We begin by introducing the supply chain and the underlying assumptions.
-Next, we present the parametric models that describe the mean behavior of the inventory at each echelon of the supply chain and construct the maintenance cost and system performance parameters.
-Finally, we assess the model's accuracy by comparing its results with those obtained from discrete-time simulations.
+This section presents the proposed maintenance strategy and evaluation framework.
+We first describe the concept of operations of the maintenance system, together with the associated supply chain and its underlying assumptions.
+We then present the parametric models to characterize the mean inventory behavior at each echelon of the supply chain and relate these models to the maintenance cost and other system performance parameters.